sandiz/rs-manager/Readme.md

     - This section is used to create custom setlists from your songs library.
 There are two types of setlists, [Manual](#setlist-custom) setlist where you add songs manually from the library and [Generated](#generated-setlist) setlist where you use filters to select songs from the library.
 - [Rocksmith Live](#rocksmith-live)
     - Rocksmith Live tracks your current live rocksmith session, showing accuracy, hit/miss streaks and other song info.
-Needs mono installed, requires elevated privileges on macOS
+(Needs mono and elevated privileges on macOS)

 ## Screenshots
 ### Stats - Learn a song and Score Attacks stats